-After several years in news I’ve covered a lot of tough stories.
-I’ve seen a lot of people on some of the worst days of their lives.
-Stories that break your heart.
-My experience in news has motivated me to want to find a way to do more.
-With all of the negativity we see day to day we need more positive forces in this world.
-I hope this flower truck will be just that.
+After several years in news I covered a lot of tough stories.
+I saw a lot of people on some of the worst days of their lives.
+Stories that broke your heart.
+My experience in news motivated me to want to find a way to do more.
+With all of the negativity we see day to day I believed we needed more positive forces in this world.
+I hope this flower truck exemplifies just that.
 A symbol of joy in Cincinnati.
-It’s no storefront, but even better, Daisy Jane will be a positive force on the move everyday.
-I’ll find some way to incorporate that mint door :)

 I promise you beautiful flowers from Daisy Jane’s Flower Truck, but that’s just the beginning.

-When you buy flowers from my truck I want you to see it as an invitation.
+When you buy flowers from our trucks I want you to see it as an invitation.

 An opportunity for you to tell someone you see them.
 You care about them.
 You love them.

 If everyone did that for someone else imagine how different the world would look.